apache/echarts-doc/en/tutorial/event.md

 });
 ```

-After getting data name and series name of this object in callback function, and other information in the data index, you can update charts, show floating layer and so on, Sample code is as followed:
+You may update chart or show customized layer with information got from your own data warehouse, indexed from data name or series name of an object received from a callback function.
+Sample code is shown as followed:

 ```js
 myChart.on('click', function (parmas) {